taisei-project/taisei/doc/BUILD.rst

    export DYLD_INSERT_LIBRARIES=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/clang/12.0.0/lib/darwin/libclang_rt.asan_osx_dynamic.dylib

-The ``../12.0.0/..`` in the path of ``DYLD_INSERT_LIBRARIES`` changes with each version of XCode.
+The ``../12.0.0/..`` in the path of ``DYLD_INSERT_LIBRARIES`` changes with each version of Xcode.
 If it fails to launch for you, ensure that the version number is correct by browsing to the parent directory of ``../clang``.

 Then, you can launch Taisei's binary from the command line (using macOS as an